wp-plugins/meeting-scheduler-by-vcita/readme.txt

 ### Accelerate your business with vCita online scheduling software: ###

-*       __Anytime, Anywhere Online Scheduling.__ Clients can set and reschedule appointments anytime, from anywhere on any device.
+*       __Anytime, Anywhere Online Scheduling.__ Clients can set and reschedule appointments anytime, from anywhere using any device.
 *       __Customize the Experience.__ Add an online list of services, fees and scheduling options.
 Let clients choose the type of service or how the appointment will be conducted in person, online, by telephone or even via Skype!
 Clients can choose the right service at the right time for the right price
 *       __Accelerate Business.__ Reduce no-shows by automating confirmations and reminders.
 Receive automated emails or text messages alerting you to appointment booking requests
 *       __Stay Up-to-Date.__ Automatically sync online calendar with your phone and existing calendar - Outlook, Google, iCal and more